 A community health needs assessment is an important tool in identifying the health needs of a community.
-The result of such a project assists in prioritizing health needs that lead to the allocation of appropriate resources and the creation of new partnerships to improve the health of the population.
-In an era of aging baby boomers, increased chronic disease, an epidemic prevalence of obesity, a flagging economy, rapidly changing insurance challenges, healthcare organizations are being challenged to maximize the use of their collective resources to respond to the needs of the communities they serve.
+The results of such a project assist in prioritizing health needs that lead to the allocation of appropriate resources and the creation of new partnerships to improve the health of the population.
+In an era of aging baby boomers, increased chronic disease, an epidemic prevalence of obesity, a flagging economy, an increasing number of uninsured citizens and disparate access to care, healthcare organizations are being challenged to maximize the use of their collective resources to respond to the needs of the communities they serve.